 Cherries are red due to anthocyanins and quercetin, an antioxidant and anti-inflammatory compound.
 In addition, they are a good source of fiber and vitamin C.

 Consider consuming a handful of cherries or unsweetened tart cherry juice.

 In addition, Dr. David Perlmutter mentions quercetin as a nutritional supplement.

 Comparable in effectiveness to allopurinol (gout pill).

-In a study involving 22 young men with mildly elevated uric acid levels, 500 milligrams of quercetin per day reduced uric acid levels by 8% in just eight weeks.
+In a study involving 22 young men with mildly elevated uric acid levels, 500 milligrams of quercetin daily reduced uric acid levels by 8% in just eight weeks.

-You can inhibit xanthine oxidase immediately by taking 500 milligrams of quercetin or 100 milligrams of luteolin per day.
+You can immediately inhibit xanthine oxidase by taking 500 milligrams of quercetin or 100 milligrams of luteolin daily.
 You can also aid in the excretion of uric acid by taking 500 milligrams of vitamin C daily.

 6. Try Ikaria lean belly juice

 According to Ikaria Lean Belly Juice manufacturers, the supplement can help maintain normal uric acid levels, making it easier to eliminate waste and shed pounds.

 According to the manufacturer, the daily consumption of one scoop of Ikaria Lean Belly Juice has the following effects: